caltechlibrary/newt/INSTALL.md

 cd ..
 ~~~

-Even though you are installing “pandoc-cli” it can function as the Pandoc web service by invoking pandoc server command.
+Even though you are installing “pandoc-cli” it can function as the Pandoc web service by invoking pandoc server command option.